shervinea/cheatsheet-translation/ru/cs-229-linear-algebra.md

 **42. Positive semi-definite matrix ― A matrix A∈Rn×n is positive semi-definite (PSD) and is noted A⪰0 if we have:**

-&#10230; Positive semi-definite matrix ― A matrix A∈Rn×n is positive semi-definite (PSD) and is noted A⪰0 if we have:
+&#10230; Positive semi-definite matrix ― A matrix A∈Rn×n is positive semi-definite (PSD) and is noted A⪰0 if у нас есть:

 <br>